corydozen/serverless-cdk-cicd/README.md

 ## Leveraging AWS to build full scale projects without having to manage any servers

-This will be a series of blog posts in which I will build a serverless `todo` app, CICD'ed, ready for iterative development.
+This will be a series of blog posts in which I will build a serverless `todo` app, ready to be CICD'ed and iteratively developed.

 # Assumptions